 The Secret of Reinvesting Your Dividends

-Written By TarikWant to know The Secret to successful investing?
+Want to know the secret to successful investing?

-The Secret is DRIP accounts or Dividend Reinvestment Plans that use the stock’s dividends to repurchase more shares for you without any extra charges.
+The secret is DRIP accounts or Dividend Reinvestment Plans that use the stock’s dividends to repurchase more shares for you without any extra charges.
 You gain more shares of your investment, without worrying about buying the stock whether stock’s price is cheap or not, another huge advantage of DRIPs over regular dividend earnings.

 When stocks pay a dividend, shareholders receive a quarterly (sometimes bi-annual) sum of money, depending on the company’s dividend yield and dividend rate.
 The dividend yield is always changing, but the dividend rate remains the same until a firm’s board of directors agrees on a dividend increase.